unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ## (Recommended) Create a Microsoft Entra group for cluster administration

 We recommend [creating a Microsoft Entra group](https://learn.microsoft.com/en-us/training/modules/create-users-and-groups-in-azure-active-directory/) for AKS cluster admin access.
-AKS Cluster admin access is commonly provided to individuals that need direct (E.G. `kubectl`) access to the clustr.
+AKS Cluster admin access is commonly provided to individuals that need direct (e.g. `kubectl`) access to the cluster.

 Provide the group `Object ID` to Union.